dialuponline/Enhanced-R-CNN-Object-Detection/README.md

 - cd source
 - python detect.py -h

-This will provide a com
+This will provide a complete synopsis of the program